ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Profile Types {#sec-corim-profile-types}

-Profiling is the mechanism that allows the base CoRIM schema to be customised to fit a specific Attester.
+Profiling is the mechanism that allows the base CoRIM CDDL definition to be customized to fit a specific Attester.

 A profile defines which of the optional parts of a CoRIM are required, which are prohibited and which extension points are exercised and how.
 A profile MUST NOT alter the syntax or semantics of CoRIM types defined in this document.